-NSD will establish policies and procedures to assess the cost-effectiveness of each proposed program or activity to assist a household under any residential rehabilitation or reconstruction program or activity funded with CDBG-DR funds.
-Policies and procedures also will establish the criteria for determining when the cost of the rehabilitation or reconstruction of the unit will not be cost-effective relative to other means of assisting the property owner.
+NSD will establish policies and procedures to assess the cost-effectiveness of each proposed program or activity to assist a household under any residential rehabilitation program or activity funded with CDBG-DR funds.
+Policies and procedures also will establish the criteria for determining when the cost of the rehabilitation of the unit will not be cost-effective relative to other means of assisting the property owner.

-NSD will define "demonstrable hardship" in its policies and procedures before carrying out activities that may be subject to the one-for-one replacement housing requirements.
+NSD will define "demonstrable hardship" in its policies and procedures before carrying out activities that may involve waivers under 104(d) of the Housing and Community Development Act of 1974.